NOTE: Analysis is mixed in with the relation of

 (1) The gunman statue before Cooper-Dougie's work building.
 (2) We see Janey standing beside their car, waiting for him.

 (3) Cut to Cooper-Dougie's office.
 He sits at his desk, scribbling something on a paper.
 (4) Tony stands to the side and asks him if there's a reason he's not talking to him.
 (5) Dougie says nothing.
 (6) Cut back to Janey who gives up on waiting and stomps toward the building.
 (7) Back to Tony asking Cooper-Dougie what he and Bushnell were talking about earlier.
 (8) Again, Cooper-Dougie says nothing.
 The camera pans down and we see that though he had begun his scribblings on a form, his pen has wandered off the page and he now scribbles on the blotter, bearing down hard with his pen.
 Absolutely beautiful.
 I love it.
-Cooper-Dougie has no clue what he's doing but he's doing it rigorously.
+Cooper-Dougie has no clue what he's doing but he's doing it emphatically.

 (9) His secretary enters and tells him that there are police to see him.
 Tony leaves the room saying that reminds him he has some calls to make.
 Cooper-Dougie stands, says, "Police."
 He gestures his hands toward himself, so that the secretary understands he's asking them to be sent in.